Justice-Udehegbunam/100-days-of-code/node-js-course/readme.md

 This is when you create a little template that is part of a bigger web page, its just like components in react

-in nodemon if you want it to restart the server only when certain files are changed you can set it via "nodemon appp.cjs -e js,hbs,cjs" this tells nodemon to only restart the server when files with this extension are changed
+in nodemon if you want it to restart the server only when certain files are changed you can set it via "nodemon app.cjs -e js,hbs,cjs" this tells nodemon to only restart the server when files with this extension are changed

 ## 404 pages